The idea of using something that others see as garbage is just awesome!

-I would rather consider this as a game and know that theoretically I could stop anytime if I want to.
+I would rather consider this as a game and know that theoretically I could stop at any time if I want to.

 How do you / does your business earn money?

-We sell the worm compost boxes.
-In the long term, our business model will develop to offering people to buy their organic waste.
+We sell worm compost boxes.
+In the long term, our business model will develop to offer people to buy their organic waste.
 This would make the biowaste a resource and people would be happy to get something for it.
 We could then use it to grow the worms and make worm compost.
-This would be an important step to the idea that organic waste is not a waste but a resource.
+This would be an important step in promoting the idea that organic waste is not waste but a resource.

 Is there anything that you think could be improved in your industry?

-Well, the worm composter industry is quite small.
+Well, the vermicomposting industry is quite small.
 I think we fall into two different industries.
 One is waste recycling, where there has been a waste ordinance for 25 years, which should be reconsidered.
-Worm composting is as hygienic as the use in a biogas plant, according to scientific studies.
+Worm composting is as hygienic as biogas plants according to some scientific studies.
 I would like see an adaptation.

 The second industry is online trading.
-Since Amazon, nobody wants to pay for shipping costs and the drivers of shipping services are often criticized.
+Since Amazon, nobody wants to pay for shipping costs and the drivers of shipping services are often criticised.

 If you could start again, would you do something different?

-I think it would have been good if at the beginning someone would have advised me on certain things.
+I think it would have been good if at the beginning if someone had advised me on certain things.

-There were some programs, but I did not find myself in those.
-A mentor or something similar would certainly have been helpful to save one from grosser mistakes.
+There were some programmes, but I did not find myself in those.
+A mentor or something similar would certainly have been helpful to save me from making some bigger mistakes.

 What do you advise others for their lives and careers?